Cosmological implications of a viable non-analytical f(R) model: Cosmological constraint for

-At the same time two other typical lengths have been outlined in \refeq{LsLss} for the Solar System. $L_{\odot}^{*}$ represents the minimum distance to have post-Newtonian and Newtonian terms of the same order, while $L_{\odot}^{**}$ was defined according to the request that the weak-field expansion holds.
-Setting now $n=23/9\simeq 2.55$, one can show from \refeq{LMin} and \refeq{LMax....} that the allowed scales are $0.0013 \pc\lesssims L_q\lesssims71.72 \pc$.
-In this range, $L_{\odot}^{*}$ and $L_{\odot}^{**}$ can be plotted as in Figure \ref{length} (B).

 Summarizing, our analysis states a precise range of validity for the power-law $f(R)$ model we are considering.
-Indeed, for a generic value of $n$ (\emph{i.e.}, not close to $2$ or $3$) the fundamental length of the model is constrained to range from the super Solar-System scale up to a sub-galactic one.
-Therefore, in agreement with \refeq{lllqqlqlqlqlqllq}, we have to search significant modification for the Newton law in gravitational system lying in this interval of length scales, like for instance, stellar clusters (see also \cite{sergio}).
+Indeed, for a typical value of $n$ the fundamental length of the model is constrained to range from the super-Solar-System scale up to a sub-galactic one.

-\subsection{The inflationary paradigm}
+\section{The inflationary paradigm}

+We now address the core analysis of the present paper by characterizing the morphology of the modified inflationary scenario.
+The most important issue of our study concerns the much smaller value that the e-folding takes with respect to the standard case, when the same vacuum energy density is considered.
+This key feature implies an high suppression of the tensor-to-scalar ratio generated during the slow-rolling phase.
+We can thus argue that, in such a modified cosmological Universe, inflation could have happened even very close to the Planckian era.